 I have a passion to reach people.
 That’s when I knew I wanted to be a missionary to the Middle East or wherever God wanted me to go preach this gospel.
-One day I was burdened for the Middle East and wanted to see if I was the only Arabic person in church.
+One day I was burdened for the Middle East and wanted to see if I was the only Arabic person in the church.
 I wanted someone who could relate to me.
 So I connected with the UPCI and every organization I knew of, and I asked around.
 As far as I knew, I was the only Arabic person in my district’s section.
 I prayed for God to open a door for me to be known in the missionary world.
 And He did!

 The UPCI connected me with the director of the United Pentecostal Church over all the Middle East.
 He called me, and I told him my testimony.
-At the end of our conversation he told me I wasn’t alone.
-He wanted me to encourage a seven year old Iranian girl who is facing the same situation I went through.
+At the end of our conversation, he told me I wasn’t alone.
+He wanted me to encourage a seven-year-old Iranian girl who is facing the same situation I went through.

 Although it has been a struggle, I thank God for all He has done.
 I have friends in my church, which is very important.
 I could not have made it without them.
 I am thankful for my pastor and his wife, with whom I have a very strong relationship.
 They prayed with me, counseled me, and loved me.
 I am grateful for my family with whom I live.
 They have been the best part of growing in God for me.
 I am now the bass player at my church, along with being a Sunday school teacher, and actively participating in the youth and pretty much everything else we have going on.

 At the time I wrote this I was continually praying for my family.
 Even though I no longer live with them, I kept in contact with them through phone calls and visits.
-On April 5, 2015 I invited my mom and my sister to Easter service.
+On April 5, 2015, I invited my mom and my sister to an Easter service.
 I didn’t know what the outcome would be.
-But during the service God touched my mother’s heart, and she was baptized in Jesus’ name!
+But during the service, God touched my mother’s heart, and she was baptized in Jesus’ name!
 She still needs the Holy Ghost, but I thank God for moving on my family.